 It is estimated that 1.92 billion people are expected to buy something online.

 Amazon is responsible for more than 49% of all online sales and about 5% of all retail sales in the United States.

 80% of North American adults use ad-blocking.
 If nothing is done to address ad-blocking, it’s estimated that by 2020 it will cost businesses $75 billion annually.

-In 2019 videos are expected to account for 80% of all traffic on the Internet.
+Videos are expected to account for 80% of all traffic on the Internet.

 Google makes up a staggering 32.4% of total mobile ad expenditure, with Facebook a close second with 24.6%.

 About 53% of emails are opened on mobile devices, with a 25% more likelihood of being opened with a personalized subject line.

 91% of people in the United Arab Emirates access the internet on their phone, followed by Singapore at 88% and Saudi Arabia at 86%.
 The United States is only at 57% of people accessing the internet via a mobile device.